 See also diamond as an abrasive.

-The largest diamond thus far discovered is the Cullinan, found in 1906 at the Premier Mine in South Africa.
-It weighed 3,106 carats, about 1¹/3 pounds, and was roughly 2 inches by 2½ inches by 4 inches.
+The largest gem-quality diamond thus far discovered is the Cullinan, found in 1906 at the Premier Mine in South Africa.
+It weighed 3,106 carats, about 1¹/₃ pounds, and was roughly 2 inches by 2½ inches by 4 inches.
 Cut, it made nine important gems and 96 smaller brilliants, with 9½ carats of leftovers.
 The largest of the gems, weighing 530.2 carats, was named the Great Star of Africa and mounted in the British Royal Sceptre.
 The next biggest, 317.4 carats, became part of the Imperial State Crown.

 The largest diamond ever found in the United States is the Uncle Sam Diamond, 40.23 carats, found in 1924 at the “Crater of Diamonds” near Murfreesboro, Arkansas.
 It was cut to make a 12.42 carat emerald-cut gem.
+The largest diamond ever found in Canada, at the Diavik Diamond Mine in October 2018, weighed 552 carats.

 In descending order of desirability: